Updated 2/16/2021. Originally Posted 11/16/2014.

-One of my favorite things is coffee.
+One of my favorite pastimes is coffee.

-In fact, I love meeting over coffee because it’s cordial, civil, and difficult news is somehow more civilized when shared over a good cup of java.
+I love meeting over coffee because it is cordial and civil.
+Difficult news somehow appears morecivilized when shared over a good cup of java.
 While waiting in line at my favorite coffee shop today, I had “a moment.”

-Teaching a 3-day Business Objects class with a collapsed lung and pneumonia in Lubbock, TX.
+Most Challenging: Teaching a 3-day Business Objects class with a collapsed lung and pneumonia in Lubbock, TX.

 No co-trainer, no backup trainer.
 After the ER notified my manager (who was 7 hours away) of my condition, I was advised by the same manager that the class had to be conducted and could not be rescheduled.
 Result: I taught the class – sitting down and in 2 hour shifts with lots of hands-on lab exercises.
 I then spent another 5 days in the hotel in bed under the watchful eye of the hotel staff (Thank you!)

-I was finally cleared to fly home to my own physician and my own bed.
+I was finally cleared to fly home to my physician and my bed.
 Unfortunately, teaching the class made my condition much worse and I spent another ten days back home in bed and under doctor’s care.
-I got lots of sympathy from the audience and good training evaluations, but honestly – the entire experience sucked.
-No gold stars either.
+I got lots of sympathy from the audience and good training evaluations.
+Honestly, the entire experience was difficult.